nolanmoore/fuzzy-dollop/README.md

-# `fuzzy-dollop` — a cloned seed for random AngularJS apps
+## `fuzzy-dollop` — a cloned seed for random AngularJS apps

+An AngularJS playground for practice.